Walk and Talk: Paleontology Fossil Hike (off-site)

 Saturday, July 21 from 9:00 - 11:00 AM

 Join us for a guided hike through prehistoric times as we explore Flint Hills paleontology.
 Uncover ancient life from the interior seaway that once covered the Flint Hills.
 The fossil hike will be guided by Jordan Van Sickler, Assistant Preparator at the University of Kansas Vertebrate Paleontology Lab.
-He is an experienced paleontologist, participating in several digs in Montana and preparing multiple specimens.Pre-registration is required.
+He is an experienced paleontologist, participating in several digs in Montana and preparing multiple specimens.Pre-registration is required by July 20 at 5:00PM.
 Please register online, by calling 785-587-2726, or in person at the Flint Hills Discovery Center.

 This event will be held rain or shine, as long as the weather is deemed safe.
 Please wear walking shoes and sunblock.
 We encourage you to bring a water bottle!